nedrysoft/dmgee/contributing.md

 ### Typing

-The use of the keyword character "auto" should be used whereever possible, it produces cleaner looking code.
-Primitive types such as int, float, long etc may be typed if auto deosn't make sense or results in ambiguity.
+The use of the keyword character "auto" should be used wherever possible, it produces a cleaner looking code.
+Primitive types such as int, float, long, etc may be typed if auto doesn't make sense or results in ambiguity.

 *Good*